 Do you like to hurt yourself?
 Great news, I have the perfect IDE for you!
 As you may be able to tell, I think this tool is terrible… but, it’s also the only game in town if you actually want to sign and run your application for iOS and MacOS development.
 Previously requiring a subscription, Apple has made XCode a free application for all Apple developers… Develop in C/C++, Objective C, or Swift using this IDE.
 All the excepted tools are here… they just suck.

 KDevelop is an IDE from the group behind the popular Linux KDE desktop/frameworks.
 When it was conceived it felt a whole lot like a Visual Studio 6 clone, enabling C++ and PHP development in an all in one Linux based IDE.
 Since then development has been steady and constant.

 MonoDevelop is an open source IDE, primarily aimed at .NET (C#, F#, etc) development but capable of supporting several other languages.
-It was previously lead by Xamarin, with a version Xamarin Studio offered as a competitor to Visual Studio.
-Since then, Microsoft have purchased Xamarin, made Mono free on all platforms and have rebranded Xamarin Studio as Visual Studio for Mac.
+It was previously led by Xamarin, with a version Xamarin Studio offered as a competitor to Visual Studio.
+Since then, Microsoft has purchased Xamarin, made Mono free on all platforms, and have rebranded Xamarin Studio as Visual Studio for Mac.
 Confused yet?
 These days, MonoDevelop is mostly for Linux based C# developers.
 It was previously bundled with Unity, although this has stopped.

 Delphi is a programming language created by the guy behind C#, that had a huge following back in the 90s.
 You can think of it as the missing link between C# and Pascal, with a splash of Visual Basic thrown in.
 There is a “community or starter” edition available, but it’s got massive revenue limitations… you need to make >$5K USD with it.